cuzv/RRNavigationBar/README.md

 [CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.

-CocoaPods 0.36 adds supports for Swift and embedded frameworks.
 You can install it with the following command:

 ```bash
 $ gem install cocoapods
 ```

-To integrate Redes into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate RRNavigationBar into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'